Did you know?

 How we use energy

-The average New Zealand household spends about $1500 a year on electricity and gas.
+The average New Zealand household spends about $2000 a year on electricity, with other fuels like gas in addition.
 That’s a significant chunk out of anyone’s budget.
 Electricity accounts for the majority (69%) of household energy.
 Solid fuels (wood, etc) account for 24%, gas 9% and LPG 2%.

 Here is what we use electricity for: